deepdivedylan/rome-dice/README.md

 Beverly
 ```

-Then execute `rome-dice playes.txt` and watch the fun begin.
+Then execute `rome-dice players.txt` and watch the fun begin.

 # Future Work